Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Background information

 The commonly used sample covariance matrix estimate, serving as the MLE for jointly Gaussian WSS data, is expressed as where $l$ is the realization index.
 Alternatively, $l$ can be treated as a time-frame index assuming second-order ergodicity.

 However, when spectral correlations are present, the WSS assumption becomes inaccurate, requiring an alternative estimator for the spectral-spatial covariance matrices.
 In the estimation of \emph{spectral} correlations from STFT data, it is crucial to establish a connection among phase components across all frames and frequencies.
-Traditionally, phase components are linked to the beginning of each frame.
+In most implementations of the STFT, phase components are linked to the beginning of each frame.
 Therefore, there is a need to connect these phase components to a common reference point, such as the signal's onset, as mentioned by Antoni \cite{antoni_fast_2017}.
 The phase-adjusted noisy STFT data at frequency $k$ is given by: